seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **CRESSIDA**
 You shall not have it, Diomed; faith, you shall not;
-I’ll give you something else.
+I'll give you something else.

 **DIOMEDES**
 I will have this: whose was it?